 The EC laid out several proposals in this regard including the right to repair for products like smartphones, PCs, and tablets.
 Some potential developments will also require these devices to be designed with energy efficiency, sustainability and recycling options in mind.

 Consumer Devices Requires Constant Update

 Companies that implement a BYOD operation also found themselves having problems with updates.
-Common consumer devices like those running in IOS and Android requires a constant update.
+Common consumer devices like those running in IOS and Android require a constant update.
 This can become a major issue especially when data security may become unmanageable.
 New updates to an operating system might affect the speed at which a company’s UEM software is updated.
 Also, Android-using employees go easily outdated with an update while your iOS using staffs are fine.

 Solutions - Rugged Devices

 Thankfully, there is an easy solution to these issues – using devices and software that offer durability and security.
 Rugged mobile devices function even in the most demanding operations.
 These tools can seamlessly integrate UEM and MDM platforms.
 Additionally, unique programs are used to allow these devices to engage only when the network is secure.

 Conker rugged devices are known for their performance and durability – but is also known to provide the best after-sales solutions for companies who need repair and maintenance.
 Also, it is a good choice for companies that need additional features like Push-To-Talk, barcode scanning, and more.